Matt Hodgson (basketball)

-Matthew John Hodgson (born 2 August 1991) is an Australian professional basketball player.
-He played college basketball for Southern Utah University and Saint Mary's College of California before debuting in the National Basketball League (NBL) for the Adelaide 36ers in 2015.
-After three seasons with the 36ers, he played three seasons with the Brisbane Bullets.
+Matthew John Hodgson (born 2 August 1991) is an Australian professional basketball player for the Southern Districts Spartans of the NBL1 North.
+He played college basketball for Southern Utah University and Saint Mary's College of California before debuting in the National Basketball League (NBL) and playing for the Adelaide 36ers, Brisbane Bullets and Perth Wildcats.

 Early life

 Hodgson was born in the Ipswich suburb of Booval and later attended Ipswich Grammar School where he played basketball for coach Danny Breen.
 He graduated from Ipswich Grammar in 2008, and earned himself a scholarship to the Australian Institute of Sport (AIS) in 2009.
 That same year, he represented the Australian Under-19 national team at the FIBA Under-19 World Championship, helping Australia finish fourth with tournament averages of 4.6 points and 4.1 rebounds in seven games.
 He also appeared in four SEABL games playing for the AIS in 2009, averaging 3.3 points and 3.8 rebounds per game.